Let's do this and get recognized!

 No Animal Products

-Products approved to carry the Certified Vegan logo must not contain ingredients of meat, fish, fowl, animal by-products (including silk or dyes from insects), eggs or egg products, milk or milk products, honey or honey bee products, or be clarified or finished with any animal products.
+Products approved to carry the Certified Vegan logo must not contain animal products or ingredients of meat, fish, fowl, animal by-products (including silk or dyes from insects), eggs or egg products, milk or milk products, honey or honey bee products, or be clarified or finished with any animal products.

 No Animal Testing

-Products must involve no animal testing of ingredients or finished product by the manufacturer on any animal species in the animal kingdom (live or deceased) for any type of research purposes whatsoever to include environmental safety, feed or nutrition trials, toxicity testing, or animal tests or trials "as required by law" including third-party testing or being tested by another company or independent contractor after the year 2009.
+Animal Testing is defined by Vegan Action as the use of animals (live or deceased) for any type of research purposes whatsoever to include environmental safety, feed or nutrition trials, toxicity testing, or animal tests or trials "as required by law" including contracted testing by another company, since the year 2009 and does not intend to test on animals in the future.
+This must be confirmed for individual ingredients, ingredient components, as well as the final product.

 No Animal GMO's